-Authorize issuance of a General Lease - Recreational Use to the Applicant beginning December 1, 2023, for a term of 10 years, for the use of a boat launch ramp, accommodation dock, and 20 double-point mooring buoys; with annual rent in the amount of \$3,335, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.
+- 1. Accept compensation from the Lessee in the amount of \$68 for unauthorized occupation of State land by the personal watercraft float for the period prior to December 2, 2023. - 2.
+Authorize issuance of a General Lease Recreational Use to the Applicant beginning December 2, 2023, for a term of 10 years, for the use of an existing boat dock, boat lift, gangway, personal watercraft float, and three pilings; annual rent in the amount of \$258, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.